flashcode/impostman/README.md

-# Convert Postman collections to Emacs HTTP clients
+# Export Postman collections to Emacs HTTP clients

 [![Build Status](https://github.com/flashcode/postman-to-emacs/workflows/CI/badge.svg)](https://github.com/flashcode/postman-to-emacs/actions?query=workflow%3A%22CI%22)

-Postman collections can be converted to these Emacs HTTP clients:
+Postman collections can be exported to these Emacs HTTP clients:

 - [verb](https://github.com/federicotdn/verb)
 - [restclient.el](https://github.com/pashky/restclient.el)

-You can use your own functions to convert to other formats (see [Add new output](#add-new-output).
+You can use your own functions to export to other formats (see [Add new output](#add-new-output).

 ## Installation